PowerShell/PowerShell/docs/cmdlet-example/README.md

 When built in the following manner, the resulting DLL can be imported everywhere:
 Windows PowerShell with Desktop .NET (FullCLR) and PowerShell on Windows, Linux, and macOS with .NET Core (CoreCLR).

+More involved modules may require extra work, see [this document](../portable-modules/portable-modules.md) for more details.

 Setup
 -----